 In order to protect the principal, the trader's authority to use the principal's assets was also restricted (Section 4 MaBV).
-In addition, the trader can be obliged to have compliance with the requirements of the Brokerage and Property Development Ordinance audited at his own expense on special occasions and to submit the audit report to the competent authority, insofar as this is necessary for effective monitoring (Section 16 (2) MaBV).
+In addition, the trader may be required to have compliance with the requirements of the Brokerage and Property Development Ordinance audited at his own expense on special occasion and to submit the audit report to the competent authority to the extent necessary for effective monitoring (Section 16 (2) MaBV).

-The authorities have information and inspection rights vis-à-vis traders under Section 34c GewO in accordance with Section 29 GewO.
+The authorities have information and inspection rights vis-à-vis traders pursuant to Section 34c GewO in accordance with Section 29 GewO.
 At the request of the authorities, the parties concerned must provide the information required to monitor business operations.
-Furthermore, the authorities are authorised to enter the business premises in order to carry out examinations and inspections.
+Furthermore, the authorities are authorized to enter the business premises in order to carry out inspections and surveys.

 In addition to obtaining permission in accordance with § 34c GewO, you must report the trade to the relevant municipality in accordance with § 14 GewO.

-The trader's reliability and financial circumstances are verified on the basis of documents issued in the country of origin which prove that the requirements for reliability and orderly financial circumstances are met.
-The documents may be required to be submitted in the form of certified copies and certified German translations.
-If such documents are not issued in the home state, they may be replaced by an affirmation in lieu of oath by the trader or comparable acts under the law of the home state.
+The reliability and financial circumstances of the trader are verified on the basis of documents issued in the country of origin, which prove that the requirements for reliability and orderly financial circumstances are met.
+The documents may be required to be submitted as certified copies and certified German translations.
+If such documents are not issued in the country of origin, they may be replaced by an affirmation in lieu of oath by the trader or comparable acts under the law of the country of origin.